Favourite things | Taking the scenic route

 Explore rich history of the Greater Hume region, learn about agricultural innovation, submerge yourself in submarine history, explore spectacular scenery and walk in the footsteps of one of Australia’s most infamous bushrangers.

 Drive time: 160km, 1 hour 30mins, via Holbrook Road (return trip from Wagga Wagga)

 From Federation charm to stunning natural landscapes, The Rock and Lockhart are an easy drive from Wagga Wagga.

-Local tip: If the weather is nice, pack your hiking boots and trek to the top of The Rock Hill which stands tall in the Kengal Nature Reserve at The Rock.
+Local tip: If the weather is nice, pack your hiking boots and trek to the top of The Rock Nature Reserve - Kengal Aboriginal Place.
 A round trip takes about three hours, and the panoramic views from the top are spectacular.

 Drive time: 124km, 1 hour 40mins, via Olympic Highway, Lockhart Road and Sturt Highway (return trip from Wagga Wagga)